ishan00/ishantarunesh.com/_posts/2024-03-15-twelfth-kind-of-loneliness.md

 "But it's only been a year," Vaishnavi pointed out.
 "That's not a long time to feel so disconnected."

 “I have a version of this friend in my head formed over the years of our friendship and suddenly today I felt that the version is outdated” said Arjun.
-“He no longers things about life the same way as before and I am having a tough time collating their present self with the self in my mind” he continued.
+“He no longers thinks about life the same way as before and I am having a tough time collating their present self with the self in my mind” he continued.

 “That’s true Arjun, plus twenties is an age like that too”, consoled Vaishnavi, “People change and that change is also very non-linear.
 Few events can drastically alter someone’s views.
 And I suppose until you talk about those subtle incidents or events, you wouldn’t be able to converge to his way of looking at the World.
 So much happens to a person on the inside you won’t know in one day.” she expanded.